All Episodes

 Anything else is unrealistic.

-You will not believe this.
+You will not believe that.

-Well, you will believe it when you hear it, and I'll get to it, I promise, before the program ends.
+And I'll get to it, I promise, before the program ends.

-But there are constant assaults on freedom in this country, particularly freedom of speech and expression, political correctness, and when if those freedoms are truly ever infringed upon, where people are afraid to be who they are, if they're afraid to say what they want to say, if they're afraid to pursue their passions because they're going to offend somebody because they're going to make somebody mad if they're going to get in trouble or what have you,
+And if those freedoms are truly ever infringed upon, where people are afraid to be who they are, if they're afraid to say what they want to say, if they're afraid to pursue their passions because they're going to offend somebody, because they're going to make somebody mad, because they're going to get in trouble or what have you.

-Or when you're in public restaurant wherever you want to say something and you pause.
+Or when you're in public, restaurant, wherever you want to say something and you pause.

 Gee, I wonder, can I say this?

-Can I say this?
+You don't say, should I. Can I say this?

 That's what happened in the old Soviet Union.

-I gotta run.
+I got to run.

 Martha, thanks for the call.